Ms. Kristen Anisis, Class of 2027 » Class of 2027 - Sophomore Letter

-As the Fall is drawing near, it is time to prepare for your first school year as a high school student.
-I would like to take this opportunity to welcome you to Schreiber High School.
-I hope you had a memorable and productive Summer, and I am looking forward to meeting you in the coming weeks.
-As a freshman, you are entering a new learning environment, which can be both exciting and overwhelming.
-This year, it is important for you to familiarize yourself with the day to day routines at the high school, get to know your teachers, and engage in the broad spectrum of fun activities Schreiber has to offer.
-You should focus on your academics, but also get involved in the various sports, clubs, and activities offered here.
-Now is your time to explore your interests and all that Schreiber has to offer.
+As we are in the final weeks of summer, it is time to prepare for your first day of school as a Sophomore!
+I hope you had a memorable and productive summer, and I am looking forward to seeing you all again in the coming weeks.
+As a sophomore, you’ve had some time to familiarize yourself with Schreiber, and this year, it is important for you to focus on your academics, but also get involved in the various sports, clubs, and activities offered here.
 I look forward to celebrating your successes throughout the school year.
 Please feel free to stop by my office (located in the main office) at any time to ask a question, discuss an issue, or to simply talk.
-As your assistant principal, I will be working with your class the entire time you are at the high school.
-I am here to support you!
+As your assistant principal, I will be working with your class the entire time you are at the high school and I am here to support you!

-On Tuesday, September 5th, please report to the room listed below at 8:00 AM for a special organizational period to kick off the new school year.
-Be sure to come prepared for a full day of classes with your schedule, a notebook, pen and pencil.
+On Wednesday, September 4th, please report to the room listed below at 8:00 AM for a special organizational period to kick off the new school year.
+Be sure to come prepared for a full day of classes with your schedule, ChromeBook, a notebook, pen, and pencil.
 You will receive a copy of the special A day schedule.
 Following the organizational period, you will attend your regularly scheduled classes for Day A.

 Room # Student Last Name Room # Student Last Name